How to use Multiple Languages with Tesseract

 ocrTesseract.AddSecondaryLanguage(OcrLanguage.Japanese)

-Dim imageInput = New OcrImageInput("example.png")
+Using imageInput = New OcrInput("example.png")

-' Perform OCR
+' Perform OCR on the image

 Dim result As OcrResult = ocrTesseract.Read(imageInput)

-' Output extracted text to console
+' Output the extracted text to the console

 Console.WriteLine(result.Text)

-If you do this right you can expect results like the ones below.
+If you do this right, you can expect results like the ones below.

 Conclusion